Sailing & Exploring the Isles of Scilly

 - Duration: 8 days

 - Embark: Plymouth - 5 September 2021, 10:00

 - Disembark: Plymouth - 12 September 2021, 16:00

 Sorry you’ve missed the boat!

 This voyage has now sailed.
 Check out our voyage finder to see what else we have available.

-Join Skyelark in Plymouth as she explores the Cornish coast and discover the sub-tropical archipelago of the Isles of Scilly.
+Join luxury yacht Skyelark in Plymouth as she explores the Cornish coast and discovers the sub-tropical archipelago of the Isles of Scilly.

 You’ll be setting sail and heading South down the Cornish coast and crossing a 28 mile stretch of the Atlantic in order to reach the near-tropical archipelago of the Isles of Scilly.
 The Isles of Scilly has some of the clearest, warmest waters the UK has to offer.
 Walk barefoot on white sandy beaches, spot marine life and seabirds galore and experience the charming history of the UK’s most southerly archipelago.

 Life at sea is never predictable, so exactly where you sail with Skyelark will be decided by the wind and tide.
 Wherever you sail, luxury and comfort is at the top of the list.

 If you’re new to sailing, don’t worry – the crew will guide you in exactly what to do, even if you’ve never stepped foot on a boat before.
 Perfect for solo adventurers, couples or families, Skyelark has been designed for elegant sailing, speed and comfort both above & below decks!
 Getting involved with hoisting sails, navigation and being on hand to tack and jibe can offer some exhilarating fun as she speeds through the waves.